Waterworks Faucets Review & Rating Updated: May 1, 2026

 Never buy a faucet with a spray unless you know the material in the spray.
 If the material is not identified on the company website, you can usually find out from customer support with a telephone call.

-For more information about faucet materials and the problems with plastic, see Faucet Basics, Part 1: What are Faucets Made of?.
+For more information about faucet materials and the problems with plastic, see Faucet Basics, Part 1: What are Faucets Made of?

-French-made faucets loosely similar to Waterworks styling include both also quite expensive.
 American-made or -assembled faucets with approximately the same period look include

 Some